 You get to spend time with yourself

 Sometimes we put so much time to our relationship, forgetting our own individuality.
 This is your chance to re-learn how to be by yourself again.
-Traveling alone will help you re-discover things you used to enjoy, like to do, hobbies you forgot about and who you were before getting into the relationship.
+Solo traveling will help you re-discover things you used to enjoy, like to do, hobbies you forgot about and who you were before getting into the relationship.